ethereum-optimism/community-hub/src/docs/biz/README.md

 ## Governance Grants

 Grants are mainly handled by [The Optimism Collective](https://app.optimism.io/announcement), our open governance system/digital society.
-If you are interested in seeking funding here, we first recommend the following:
+If you are interested in applying, we first recommend the following:

 ::: tip Tip
 Grants are a lever to support sustainable growth in the ecosystem, therefore we do not provide grants for projects' operational expenses.